RomainFallet/server-setup/README.md

 bash ~/server-setup/scripts/server/web-server.sh
 ```

-This will configure Apache and Certbot.
+This will install and configure Apache and Certbot.

 ### Mail server setup